What to do with all that Halloween candy in Champaign-Urbana

 - Call on “The Switch Witch.”
 We saw this idea mentioned in several places.
 The Switch Witch is sort of like the tooth fairy.
 On Halloween night (or whenever you want), kids go to sleep and leave out their leftover candy for the Switch Witch.
 She takes it, and leaves a brand new toy behind in its wake.
 More on the Switch Witch tradition here.

 - Create a Thanksgiving countdown calendar.
 Sort of like an Advent calendar, devote one piece of candy for every day between now and Thanksgiving.
 A great way to meter out candy without so obviously metering out candy.

 - Take it to a Halloween buy back program.
-We have heard that All Smiles Family Dentistry is hosting a candy buy back event beginning November 1 and running through November 15.
-They are offering $1 per pound (up to 5 pounds).
-Bring the candy into their office during open hours.
+All Smiles Family Dentistry is hosting a candy buy back event Nov.
+1-15.
+It is offering $1 per pound (up to 5 pounds).
+Bring the candy into its office during open hours.